 Hold SHIFT and then click several cues.
 You can now adjust all cues at once (e.g., change the effect, delete, copy, paste or move).

-Alternatively, you can also drag a rectangle with the mouse in the timeline: Click on an empty area in the timeline, hold down the left mouse button, and then move your mouse.
+Alternatively, you can also drag a rectangle with the mouse in the timeline: Click on an empty area in the timeline, hold down the left mouse button, and then move your mouse in the timeline area.

 Click File → “Export Video” to produce a high-quality video of your show.